eduvpn/documentation/SECURITY.md

     auth none
     tls-crypt /path/to/tls-crypt.key

-We chose `TLS-ECDHE-RSA-WITH-AES-256-GCM-SHA384` because it is listed in [RFC 7525](https://tools.ietf.org/html/rfc7525) (section 4.2).
+We chose `TLS-ECDHE-RSA-WITH-AES-256-GCM-SHA384` as TLS cipher because it is listed in [RFC 7525](https://tools.ietf.org/html/rfc7525) (section 4.2).
 It was the only cipher that could be used with RSA keys and AES-256-GCM.
 Furthermore, ECDHE is faster than DHE.

+For the data channel we chose to use `AES-256-GCM`.

 ## PHP